Discover the best Tomato Companion Plants and grow them together for a bumper harvest and not just that also find out what you should avoid.

 Companion planting is a sustainable way to grow plants without the use of toxic pesticides.
 This makes different vegetable grow better with reduced chances of getting attacked by pests.

-For example, growing nectar-rich flowers are a great way to attract pollinators or growing plants with big leaves provide shade to the specimen growing next to it.
+For example, growing nectar-rich flowers is a great way to attract pollinators or grow plants with big leaves that provide shade to the specimen growing next to it.

 Tomato Companion Planting